CarltonYeung/wmtscheduler-sync/README.md

 # wmtscheduler-sync
-One-way sync from WMT Scheduler to Google Calendar
+One-way sync from WMT Scheduler to Google Calendar using the PDF exported from WMT Scheduler.
+This app does not require access to your login credentials!

 ## Quickstart